Memset/sftpcloudfs/README.md

-    --pid-file=PID_FILE   Full path to the pid file location --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
+    --pid-file=PID_FILE   Full path to the pid file location --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use OpenStack Identity Service (Keystone, requires keystoneclient) --keystone-auth-version=VERSION
+                          Identity API version to be used, default: 2.0 --keystone-region-name=REGION_NAME
-                          Region name to be used in auth 2.0 --keystone-tenant-separator=TENANT_SEPARATOR
+                          Region name to be used in Keystone auth --keystone-tenant-separator=TENANT_SEPARATOR
                           Character used to separate tenant_name/username in
+                          Keystone auth, default: TENANT.USERNAME
+    --keystone-domain-separator=DOMAIN_SEPARATOR
+                          Character used to separate project_name/project_domain_name
-                          auth 2.0, default: TENANT.USERNAME
+                          and username/user_domain_name in Keystone auth v3, default: @
     --keystone-service-type=SERVICE_TYPE
-                          Service type to be used in auth 2.0, default: object- store
+                          Service type to be used in Keystone auth,
+                          default: object-store
     --keystone-endpoint-type=ENDPOINT_TYPE
-                          Endpoint type to be used in auth 2.0, default: publicURL
+                          Endpoint type to be used in Keystone auth,
+                          default: publicURL
     --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.